Dre Campbell Farm

 5. Do Not Overwater

-Overwatering is one of the primary triggers of damping off.
+Overwatering is one of the primary triggers of damping-off.
 Seedlings need moisture to germinate, but their soil should never stay soggy.

-Therefore, allow the top layer of soil to dry slightly between waterings.
+As a result, allow the top layer of soil to dry slightly between waterings.
 Also, make sure your containers have drainage holes.

 6. Neem Oil